 Île-de-France, 113 rue Nationale, 75013, Paris, France.

-Sew Workshop 2′ edition will be held
+Sew Workshop 2′ edition was held

 @Complexity Science Hub Vienna, Josefstaedter Strasse 39, 1080, Vienna